 CPR Rota Schedule

-The CPR process and tasks are illustrated in the page 21 and 22 of the YUQAP .
+The CPR process and tasks are illustrated in pages 20 to 27 of the YUQAP .
 Guidance and templates for the program cyclical review are made available through the York CPR website http://yuqap.info.yorku.ca/cyclical-program-review/

 Teaching Commons has various supports to academic units in their CPR exercises.
 Our supports focus on providing workshops and consultation and facilitation services to help academic units draft self-study reports.
-If your program will be undergoing the CPR in 2016/2017, please contact the Educational developer assigned to your program as listed in the document below for highlights of the TC 2018-2019 CPR support highlight.
+If your program will be undergoing the CPR , an educational developer will be assigned to your program to provide dedicated support.
+Please refer to the document below for highlights of the TC 2018-2019 CPR support highlight.